 Talimena Scenic Drive

-It's more than a road, it's a destination.
+It's more than a route, it's a destination.

 You know a road is special to be designated a National Scenic Byway, for it must be one of the best scenic or historic routes in the U.S. The Talimena Scenic Drive is one of these elite highways.
 It isn't the quickest way to any destination, for here you get away from the ordinary and travel a road worthy of being the destination.
 Stretching along ridgetops of the Winding Stair Mountains in Oklahoma and the Ouachita Mountains of Arkansas, this scenic highway affords outstanding scenery of the seasonal beauty of these east-west trending mountain ranges.